 - Use or add a different protein.
 I wouldn’t go full-blown keto egg salad or keto tuna salad here, but you can swap the chicken with a grilled piece of fish, steak, or shrimp.

 - Use a different dressing.
-Although this one is classically Greek, you can use whatever you fancy here — from homemade ranch dressing to something light and simple.
+Although this one is classically Greek, you can use whatever you fancy here — from keto ranch dressing to something light and simple.

-It’s easy to fall into a rut where you rely on the same few chicken dishes, but that gets boring FAST!
-Try some new and delicious chicken recipes to liven up your meal plan:
+It’s easy to fall into a rut where you rely on the same few dishes, but that gets boring FAST!
+Try some new and delicious keto salad recipes to liven up your meal plan: